vermeulenjorg/beequip_test/README.md

      ```

 2. What's the total outstanding for a organisation given a Camber of Commerce number and date?
-   - The endpoint for the final url is:
+   - The endpoint for the  url is:
      ```
      /api/v1/organisation/<coc_number>/<year>/<month>/<day>
      ```